-9P/Tempel 1 is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+9P/Tempel 1 is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 9P/Tempel 1 as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of 9P/Tempel 1 has been observed.
 It completes a rotation on its axis every 40.70 days.